 - Modify the registry

-- Make sure that Encrypting File System (EFS) service is running
+- Make sure that the Encrypting File System (EFS) service is running

 - Perform SFC and DISM scans